 Since our heads bob up and down while walking, the otolithic system controls eye movement to maintain a constant horizon when walking.
 When there is bilateral absent vestib...

-Ossicular chain disruption (or ossicular discontinuity) is loss of normal alignment between the three inner ear ossicles.
+Ossicular chain disruption (or ossicular discontinuity) is loss of normal alignment between the three middle ear ossicles.
 The condition is a cause of conductive hearing loss.

-Osteomas are benign mature bony growths, seen almost exclusively in bones preformed in membrane (e.g. the skull).
+Osteomas are benign mature bony growths, seen almost exclusively in bones formed in membrane (e.g. the skull).

-The ostiomeatal complex (or unit), sometimes less correctly spelled as osteomeatal complex, is a common channel that links the frontal sinus, anterior and middle ethmoid sinuses and the maxillary sinus to the middle meatus that allows air flow and mucociliary drainage.
+The ostiomeatal complex (OMC) (or ostiomeatal unit (OMU)), sometimes less correctly spelled as osteomeatal complex, is a common channel that links the frontal sinus, anterior ethmoid air cells and the maxillary sinus to the middle meatus allowing airflow and mucociliary drainage.

 A useful mnemonic to remember the five parts of the ostiomeatal complex is: